olacabs/jackhammer/README.md

 ## Jackhammer:
-<p>One Security vulnerability assessment/management tool to solve all the security team problems.</p>
+One Security vulnerability assessment/management tool to solve all the security team problems.

 ## What is Jackhammer?

-<p>Jackhammer is a collaboration tool built with an aim of bridging the gap between Security team vs dev team , QA team and being a facilitator for TPM to understand and track the quality of the code going into production.
+Jackhammer is a collaboration tool built with an aim of bridging the gap between Security team vs dev team, QA team and being a facilitator for TPM to understand and track the quality of the code going into production.
 It could do static code analysis and dynamic analysis with inbuilt vulnerability management capability.
-It finds security vulnerabilities in the target applications and it helps security teams to manage the chaos in this new age of continuous integration and continuous/multiple deployments.</p>
+It finds security vulnerabilities in the target applications and it helps security teams to manage the chaos in this new age of continuous integration and continuous/multiple deployments.

-<p>It completely works on RBAC (Role Based Access Control).
+It completely works on RBAC (Role Based Access Control).
 There are cool dashboards for individual scans and team scans giving ample flexibility to collaborate with different teams.
-It is totally built on pluggable architecture which can be integrated with any open source/commercial tool.</p>
+It is totally built on pluggable architecture which can be integrated with any open source/commercial tool.

-<p>Jackhammer uses the OWASP pipeline project to run multiple open source and commercial tools against your code,webapp, mobile app, cms (wordpress), network.</p>
+Jackhammer uses the OWASP pipeline project to run multiple open source and commercial tools against your code,web app, mobile app, cms (wordpress), network.

 ## Key Features:

 * Provides unified interface to collaborate on findings
 * Scanning (code) can be done for all code management repositories
 * Scheduling of scans based on intervals # daily, weekly, monthly